qjebbs/vscode-plantuml/README.md

 - `ui`: snippets for salt diagrams.
 - `egg`: snippets for some funny diagrams, like sudoku, earth.

-For exsample, type `activity if else condition` or `acif` (short version) to trigge following snippet:
+For example, type `activity if else condition` or `acif` (short version) to trigge following snippet:

 ```
 if (cond1?) then (val1)